 In their efforts, they are guided and mentored by St. John's internationally recognized faculty of scholar-teachers.

-Students develop a strong academic and professional edge by joining the Alpha Zappa Delta sociology honor society, in addition to any of St. John's more than 180 student clubs, organizations, and honor societies.
+Students develop a strong academic and professional edge by joining the Alpha Kappa Delta sociology honor society, in addition to any of St. John's more than 180 student clubs, organizations, and honor societies.